 Web-writing: writing (or adapting existing) content so that it’s suitable for the web and for the way users read web content.
 For example, web content will typically have shorter sentences and paragraphs, and more headings, than printed content.

-Please contact us if there are any terms you’d like us to include in this glossary – we’d love to hear from you.
+Please contact me if there are any terms you’d like me to include in this glossary – I’d love to hear from you.